AnnaGrBio/DESWOMAN/README.md

 - **denovo_unspliced_lowered_introns.fa**: Name of all neORFs filtered by step 2 with intron in lower letter if they have introns.
 - **denovo_transcripts.fa**: de novo transcripts filtered by step 1.
 - **information_file.txt**: Genomic information about neORFs.
-- **Orthogroup_output_step3.txt**: This file contains all detected orthogroups with the name of each neORF from each transcriptome.
-An orthogroup can contain 2 or more ORFs from the same transcriptome.
-If a gene generates for example 3 spliced variants that all contain ORFs that overlap (but are not fully overlapping), then the 3 ORFs would be considered as orthologs.
+- **Shared_neORFs_output_step3.txt**: This file contains all detected groups of neORFs sharing the same genomic locus with the name of each neORF from each transcriptome.
+A groups of neORFs sharing the same genomic locus can contain 2 or more ORFs from the same transcriptome.
+If a gene generates for example 3 spliced variants that all contain ORFs that overlap (but are not fully overlapping), then the 3 ORFs would be part of a same group.

 # Credits
 # Citation